Team Jack Foundation

 About Team Jack Foundation

 The mission of the Team Jack Foundation is to raise money and awareness for childhood brain cancer research.
-Since our inception in January 2013, the Foundation has raised over $12.5 million for research and has committed $9.265 million to projects locally and nationally.
+Since our inception in January 2013, the Foundation has raised over $14 million for research and has committed $12.7 million to 20 projects locally, and nationally and worldwide.
 The vast majority of funding for childhood cancer research comes from small, private nonprofit foundations like Team Jack.
 Through fundraising, advocacy and awareness, we do everything we can to contribute to the essential cause of childhood brain cancer research.

 While research of all childhood cancers is extremely underfunded, childhood brain cancer in particular needs immediate attention.
 Over the past 40 years, brain cancer has overtaken leukemia as the deadliest childhood cancer.
 That’s not because there have been more cases of childhood brain cancer but because the survival rate of leukemia has increased.
 And the survival rate of childhood brain cancer has not increased at all.
 That is why we continue to fight.
 The current survival rate of childhood brain cancer is about 70%—but we fight to get it to 100%.

-To date, there has NEVER been a drug developed specifically for kids with brain cancer.
+Until recently, there has NEVER been a drug developed specifically for kids with brain cancer, but there have been over 125 drugs created for adult cancers.
+Children are not adults.
+This must change.

 Programs & Services Offered